Data-Connexxus/.github/profile/README.md

 # Welcome to the Data Jedi Toolbelt GitHub site 👋
-DataJediToolkit is the evolution of a series of data enablement assets that were started in several different Git Hub organizations with the widest adoption (commitment to, implementation, and use) started in 2020 within [Project-Herophilus](https://github.com/Project-Herophilus/).
+DataJediToolbelt is the evolution of a series of data enablement assets that were started in several different Git Hub organizations with the widest adoption (commitment to, implementation, and use) started in 2020 within [Project-Herophilus](https://github.com/Project-Herophilus/).
 The focus of having an open source community project is not only fulfilling its core mission but also that it needs to evolve.
 Clearly, our focus on <b>data as an asset</b> resonated and is needed now more than ever.
 To help ensure we provide value from a community perspective and